 HEALTH PROBLEM PROTOCOL ABDOMINAL PAIN Check for history of nausea, vomiting, diarrhea, constipation, food ingestion, appendectomy, dysuria, foul discharge, menstrual history (female).
 Take temperature.
 Encourage to use bathroom Palpate abdomen gently to determine location of pain.
-Listen with stethoscope, as needed Call parent/guardian and advise medical care if fever or significant pain persists.
+Listen with stethoscope, as needed Call parent/guardian and advise medical care if fever or if significant pain persists.
 Frequent complaints should be called to parents' attention

 ANAPHYLAXIS/SEVERE SYMPTOMS: breathing difficulty, shortness of breath, violent ALLERGIC REACTION cough, cyanosis, fever, convulsions, collapse, other anaphylaxis symptoms: Assess respiratory status, observe for difficulty breathing.
 Inquire re: possible exposure to allergen, such as insect sting or food.
 Inquire re: past history of anaphylaxis Note if student has order for emergency epinephrine for allergy reaction.
 For respiratory distress, call or have office call 911 immediately- Ask for ambulance with emergency epinephrine.
 Administer emergency epinephrine for respiratory distress and symptoms above as per medication package instructions (May use student's individual epinephrine if ordered or stock epinephrine ordered by school physician).
 May administer 1 to 5 liters of Oxygen per minute.
 Notify parents/guardians or designee.
 Continue assessment.
-Be prepared to begin CPR if required. · 2 Activate Medical Emergency Response Team (MERT), as needed.
+Be prepared to begin CPR if required.
+Activate Medical Emergency Response Team (MERT), as needed.
 BACK/NECK/SPINE Call for ambulance immediately.
 Ask for ambulance EMT INJURIES (SIGNIFICANT) trained to transport.
 Do not move or change position of patient unless there is difficulty breathing, the need for CPR or imminent danger in current location (ie- pending explosion or falling object).
-Keep injured patient warm and quiet If conscious, question patient regarding pain, paralysis, numbness, weakness Treat for shock if necessary.
-DEE OD INICECT CTINICS Notify parent/guardian BEE OR INSECT STINGS Administer child's prescribed medication if ordered for allergy.
+Keep injured patient warm and quiet If a pasing a patient warm and quiet If conscious, question patient regarding pain, paralysis, numbness, weakness · · Treat for shock if necessary.Notify parent/guardian BEE OR INSECT STINGS Administer child's prescribed medication if ordered for DEE OR INSECT STINGS allergy.
 Note past history of bee/insect sting.
 Ongoing assessment of respiratory status.
-Be prepared to administer emergency epinephrine for development of another exists a sixty or free control of the control development of anaphylaxis- either from student's own medical order or standing school order.
+Be prepared to administer emergency epinephrine for development of anaphylaxis- either from student's own medical order or standing school order.
 Call ambulance for respiratory distress/anaphylaxis.
 May administer 1 to 5 liters of Oxygen per minute.
-Wash sting site with soon and water or perovide.
-Wash sting site with soap and water or peroxide.
+Wash sting site with soap and water or peroxide. - wash sung site with soup and water or peroxide.